PaddlePaddle/PaddleNLP/docs/get_started/quick_start_ENG.md

 ## 2\.
 Load Pre-trained Models with One Click

-The essence of sentiment analysis is the task of text classification.
+The essence of sentiment analysis is text classification.
 PaddleNLP has a lot of built-in pre-trained models like ERNIE, BERT, RoBERTa, Electra.
 There are also different finetuned nets of pre-trained models, aiming to process various downstream tasks.
 You can finish tasks like Q&A, sequence classification, token classification and so forth.
 If you want to know more details, please refer to [pre-trained models](https://paddlenlp.readthedocs.io/en/latest/modelzoo/transformer.html).
 We will take ERNIE as an example and introduce how to use the finetuned nets of the pre-trained models to finish text classification tasks.

 Load the pre-trained model–ERNIE